mariamsayed3/WeekEnd-developers/README.md

 | :--------------------- | :----- | :---------------------------------------------------- |
 | `{Token, newPassword}` | `json` | Token for authenticating users' data and new password |

+## Roadmap

+- Deployement

+- Logging in with Google & Facebook

 ## Credits

 antd: https://ant.design/ <br/>